IGCSE Maths revision

 Prioritise core skills

 Algebra, graphs, number, ratio, trigonometry and geometry are common foundations.
 Weakness in these areas can affect many different questions.
+A related next step is my Avoid these GCSE Maths mistakes to improve your exam performance guide.

 Practise full written methods

 IGCSE students need to show clear working, especially on multi-step questions.
 Good layout makes it easier to earn method marks.
+A related next step is my Best GCSE and IGCSE Maths revision guides guide.

 Use past papers carefully